idea that who we are is constituted in language is, for

 That's deadly.
 That will kill it deader than dead.
 What I'm suggesting

-is if you stand in the idea that who you are is constituted in
+is if you stand with the idea that who we are is constituted in

-language
+language ie if you try it on, you'll notice the correlation between who

-and try it on, you'll notice the correlation between who you really are as you come forth into the world, and your speaking.
+we really are as we come forth into the world, and our speaking.
+That's

-So is there really a definitive way to enlightenment?
+So is there really a definitive way to enlightenment, to salvation?
 The

-jury has been out for centuries on that one.
-Could it be simply
+jury's been out for centuries on that one.
+Yet many paths have been

-really available as a possibility for human beings?
-I mean
+really available to human beings?
+I mean really? is it?